jhuckaby/Cronicle/README.md

 For a single server installation, there is nothing more you need to do.
 After installing the package, running the `bin/control.sh setup` script and starting the service, Cronicle should be 100% ready to go.
 You can always add more servers later (see below).

-## Single Master with Slaves
+## Single Primary with Workers

-The easiest multi-server Cronicle setup is a single "master" server with one or more slaves.
+The easiest multi-server Cronicle setup is a single "primary" server with one or more workers.
 This means that one server is the scheduler, so it keeps track of time, and assigns jobs for execution.
-Jobs may be assigned to any number of slave servers, and even the master itself.
-Slave servers simply sit idle and wait for jobs to be assigned by the master server.
-Slaves never take over master scheduling duties, even if the master server goes down.
+Jobs may be assigned to any number of worker servers, and even the primary itself.
+Worker servers simply sit idle and wait for jobs to be assigned by the primary server.
+Workers never take over primary scheduling duties, even if the primary server goes down.

-This is the simplest multi-server setup because the master server can use local disk for all its storage.
-Slaves do not need access to the file storage.
+This is the simplest multi-server setup because the primary server can use local disk for all its storage.
+Workers do not need access to the file storage.
 This is the default configuration, so you don't have to change anything at all.
 What it means is, all the scheduling data, event categories, user accounts, sessions, plugins, job logs and other data is stored as plain JSON files on local disk.
 Cronicle can also be configured to use a NoSQL database such as [Couchbase](http://www.couchbase.com/nosql-databases/couchbase-server) or [Amazon S3](https://aws.amazon.com/s3/), but this is not required.

-So by default, when you run the setup script above, the current server is placed into a "Master Group", meaning it is the only server that is eligible to become master.
-If you then install Cronicle on additional servers, they will become slaves only.
-You can change all this from the UI, but please read the next section before running multiple master backup servers.
+So by default, when you run the setup script above, the current server is placed into a "Primary Group", meaning it is the only server that is eligible to become primary.
+If you then install Cronicle on additional servers, they will become workers only.
+You can change all this from the UI, but please read the next section before running multiple primary backup servers.

-When installing Cronicle onto slave servers, please do not run the `bin/control.sh setup` script.
+When installing Cronicle onto worker servers, please do not run the `bin/control.sh setup` script.
 Instead, simply copy over your `conf/config.json` file, and then start the service.

 ## Multi-Server Cluster

-Cronicle also has the ability to run with one or more "backup" servers, which can become master if need be.
-Failover is automatic, and the cluster negotiates who should be master at any given time.
-But in order for this to work, all the master eligible servers need access to the same storage data.
+Cronicle also has the ability to run with one or more "backup" servers, which can become primary if need be.
+Failover is automatic, and the cluster negotiates who should be primary at any given time.
+But in order for this to work, all the primary eligible servers need access to the same storage data.
 This can be achieved in one of three ways:

 * Use a shared filesystem such as [NFS](https://en.wikipedia.org/wiki/Network_File_System).
 * Use a [Couchbase](http://www.couchbase.com/nosql-databases/couchbase-server) server.